lcfdxb/BM2022_audio_project/README.md

 - [LOW][---] Sound sculpture - switch to different styles per hour in day / number of files / etc.
   - By implementing sculptor.reshape_audio() logic
 ### Platform
-- [HIGH][milton] Recorder - when player uses external speaker - TODO: fix this when using an external speaker
+- [MEDIUM][---] Recorder - develop a better algorithm to handle silent recordings
+  - we shouldn't normalize silent recordings to -20 which will create a constant loud static noise
+  - maybe when all recording is universally low, either don't normalize or don't save
 - [LOW][---] UI/UX - add more ideas / poems to the Poet
-- [LOW][---] Recorder - develop a better algorithm to handle silent recordings
 ### Hardware
 - [HIGH][milton] Design & implement power solution - solar / batteries
   - https://hive.burningman.org/posts/14167796